Digestive Disorders of Pet Birds

 Good hygiene, including proper cleaning and disinfection of the cage, nest box, and any feeding utensils, is critical to minimize the amount of Candida in the environment.
 In baby chicks affected with candidiasis, the crop must be emptied more often and smaller amounts fed until the crop begins to function normally again.
 Your veterinarian may prescribe medications to aid in effectively clearing the infection.

 Proventricular dilatation disease, also known as macaw wasting disease, affects not only macaws, but many other species of pet birds.
 Cockatoos, conures, Eclectus parrots, and many African and Asian species have been infected.
-The condition appears to be caused by a virus.
+The condition is caused by avian bornavirus.

 Proventricular dilatation disease affects the nerves of the digestive tract and results in stretching of the stomach and lack of normal muscular contractions.
 Signs include chronic weight loss (often following an initial increase in appetite), the passage of undigested food (most easily recognized when whole seeds are found in the droppings), and regurgitation.
-Widespread outbreaks are uncommon, but the infection is often fatal.
+Nervous system signs (convulsions, tremors, weakness, incoordination, and blindness) may occur with or without gastrointestinal signs at the same time.
+Outbreaks are uncommon, but the infection can be fatal.

+The disease is spread by direct contact, through the air, or fecal contamination of food or water.
+Signs include diarrhea, green droppings, lethargy, regurgitation, weakness, and depression.
 Pink, cauliflower-like growths or tissue thickening called papillomas may occur anywhere from the oral cavity, through the digestive tract, to the cloaca of a bird.
 The most common, or at least the most readily detected locations, are the mouth and cloaca.
-Papillomatosis is most likely caused by a herpesvirus that is spread through close contact between birds.

 The signs exhibited depend on where the papillomas occur.
 Growths in the mouth may cause wheezing, difficulty swallowing, and open-mouth breathing.
-Papillomas in the gastrointestinal tract may cause vomiting, loss of appetite, and wasting.
-Cloacal papillomas may look like and be mistaken for a cloacal prolapse (see Disorders and Diseases of Birds: Cloacal Prolapse (Vent Prolapse)).
+Papillomas further down the gastrointestinal tract may cause vomiting, loss of appetite, and wasting.
+Cloacal papillomas may look like and be mistaken for a cloacal prolapse.
 Papillomas may be seen protruding from the vent when the bird becomes stressed or during elimination.
 Straining to produce stool, blood in the droppings, passing gas, and an abnormal odor to the droppings may occur.

 Surgical removal of the papillomas may be attempted by your avian veterinarian, but the growths often recur.
+Treatment is supportive.
 There is no permanent cure, but control for many years is possible.
+A vaccine is available.

 Giardiasis occurs when protozoa (microscopic, single-celled parasites) of the genus Giardia invade the intestines.
-It most often affects cockatiels, lovebirds, and budgerigars (budgies), although parrots, macaws, cockatoos, and other pet birds may also become infected.
-Transmission occurs when infected material is eaten, and adult birds may be carriers.
+It affects many species of birds but is most often seen in cockatiels.
+Transmission occurs when infective cysts are eaten, and adult birds may be carriers.
 Giardia may cause diarrhea, malnutrition, and problems with absorption of nutrients.
 In some birds, especially cockatiels, Giardia may lead to itching; causing a bird to scream and pull its feathers or dig at the skin with the beak.
 (Note: many other causes of feather plucking exist that will cause the same symptoms.)
-With giardiasis, droppings may be more numerous than normal, and have a “popcorn” appearance.
-If baby birds are infected, they may be thin, with poor feathering, cry excessively to be fed and may die prior to fledging.
-The veterinarian will most often prescribe a medication taken by mouth (see Routine Care and Breeding of Birds: Giving Medication to Pet Birds).
+With giardiasis, droppings may be larger than normal and have a “popcorn” appearance.
+If baby birds are infected, they may be thin, with poor feathering, cry excessively to be fed, and may die prior to fledging.
+The veterinarian will most often prescribe a medication taken by mouth.

-Trichomoniasis (known as frounce or canker in non-pet bird species) is also the result of infection with a protozoan parasite, Trichomonas gallinae.
+Trichomonosis (known as frounce or canker in non-pet bird species) is also the result of infection with a protozoan parasite, Trichomonas gallinae.
 It is occasionally seen in pet birds, notably budgies.
 Whitish-yellow lesions resembling cheese or curds stick to the lining of the mouth and throat, crop, and esophagus.
-Infected budgies may have signs such as increased salivation and regurgitation.
+Lesions may not be visible, but infected budgies may have signs such as increased salivation and regurgitation.
 Transmission may occur by direct contact (such as infected parents feeding young) or indirect contact (eating contaminated food or water).
 Treatment requires a medication taken by mouth.